Aplus Framework Docs

 To perform asynchronous requests use the runMulti method, passing an array with request identifiers as keys and Requests as values.

-The runMulti method will return a Generator with the request id in the key and a Response instance as a value.
+The runMulti method will return a Generator with the request id in the key and a Response, or Response Error, instance as a value.

 Responses will be delivered as requests are finalized: